Secure secret sharing for teams

 Credential & Secret Sharing Tools

 Purpose-built for transmitting passwords, API keys, certificates, and other sensitive data.
-Secrets are encrypted and auto-destruct after access.
+Secrets are encrypted client-side and auto-destruct after access — VanishingVault excels here but is not a chat app.

 • VanishingVault, HashiCorp Vault